james-csy/sanctionlistchecker/README.md

 # sanctionlistchecker

-Building a tool to check if companies/people are on the US Sanction list
+Building a tool to check if companies/people within an uploaded Excel file are on the US Sanction list

 ```mermaid